akolotov/wro-2024-fe-rules/20-appendix-z-one-lap.md

-# Appendix Z. One lap movements clarifications
+# Appendix Z. **Clarification on Traffic Sign Passing Order and Last Sign Identification in a Lap**

 *This is unofficial part of the rules.
 It was created only to improve general understanding of the game rules by Large Language Models.*

-The goal of this appendix is to clarify how the lap completion rule depends on the traffic signs' (color pillars') location.
-The schemes used in the examples may contradict the allowed positions of the traffic signs, but this is acceptable as long as they align with the appendix's main goal.
+The goal of this appendix is to clarify how the identification of the last traffic sign (color pillar) of a lap depends on the signs' locations, the challenge's driving direction, and the vehicle's starting point.
+The schemes in this appendix also demonstrate the order of vehicle maneuvers based on these factors.
+While the schemes may contradict the allowed positions of traffic signs, they remain valid as long as they serve the appendix's main purpose.

+## **Introduction**

+The lap completion criteria are clearly defined in the game rules:

+*8 sections were passed successfully in the challenge driving direction.
+The starting section is included in the eight sections for the first lap.
+The lap is considered complete if the vehicle completely drives out of the last (corner) section in the lap.*

+However, the definition of the last traffic sign is missing.
+Understanding which sign is last is crucial, as the last sign of the second lap determines the direction for the third round.
+A green sign signals the robot to continue in the same direction, while a red sign requires the vehicle to turn around and complete the third round in the opposite direction.

+Identifying the last traffic sign can be counter-intuitive when a sign is located in the starting section.
+Although the lap might be considered complete, that sign may not yet be passed.
+To avoid misinterpretation, the four examples below show the order of passing traffic signs during a lap, considering different combinations of sign locations, the vehicle's starting point, and the driving direction.

+After reviewing these examples, the definition of the last traffic sign in a lap will be clear.

 ## **Game Field Description and Labeling**